eDiscovery, Litigation Technology, and More in South Carolina

 We equip you with a plan to identify, preserve, collect, process, and ultimately review and produce responsive documents in discovery or an investigation.
 We have strong relationships with software companies Cicayda Reprise and CloudNine, which provide cutting edge litigation review platforms

-Legal Eagle is a multi-faceted legal service provider that has been serving South Carolina and the surrounding areas for over 20 years.
+Legal Eagle is a multi-faceted legal service provider that has been serving South Carolina, Western North Carolina and the surrounding areas for over 25 years.
 As a legal service provider we provide eDiscovery, computer forensics, trial presentations, court reporting and much more.

 Through our growth we have remained dedicated to relationships by being an extension of our clients’ teams.